dcuddeback/serial-rs/README.md

 are unlikely to conflict with other crates.

 To open a serial port, call `serial::open()` with any type that's convertable to `OsStr`.
-With an open serial port, you can interact with it using the `SerialPort` and `SerialPortExt` traits.
+With an open serial port, you can interact with it using the `SerialPort` trait.
 By depending on the traits, your code will support future implementations of serial ports, including custom implementations.

 ```rust
 extern crate serial;